Math 144 Analytic Trigonometry

 - If an extension is granted, the length of the extension will be determined by the number of days listed on the documentation.

 Students are expected to maintain Academic Honesty in all their work.
 Collaboration is encouraged on homework assignments.
 All tests are considered individual work and must be completed without unauthorized assistance of any kind, including the help of other students, tutors, notes, or calculators.
-All test materials and scratch paper are to be turned in with the test paper and attempting to bring test work out of the testing area and/or share that work with other students is considered cheating.
+All scratch paper from tests will be collected when you finish your test and filed in Polya.

 The University of Idaho has defined acceptable behavior in the Student Code of Conduct Article II.A-1 – Academic Dishonesty [rev. 7-98, 7-05, 7-14, ed.
 7-09].
 The following summarizes relevant points related to your math course:

 - Because academic honesty and integrity are core values at a university, the faculty finds that even one incident of academic dishonesty may merit expulsion.

 - Cheating on tests is a violation of this code.

 - Plagiarism, falsification of academic records, falsification of records and the acquisition or use of test materials without faculty authorization are considered forms of academic dishonesty and, as such, are violations of this code.